 Material selection for piping and components shall be in accordance with 46 CFR 56.60 or ASTM F1155.
 Brass or bronze materials may be used in accordance with these standards.

-USCG acceptable category "A" valves may be used in fire main systems.
+Only USCG acceptable category "A" valves may be used in fire main system manifolds.